varjolab/ProteoGyver/README.md

   - MS-microscopy analysis
   - Known interaction mapping

+- **Pipeline mode**
+  - Any of the above workflows can be run in the background in automated fashion through the pipeline module.

 ### Usage
 Example files are downloadable from the sidebar of the main interface.
 These include example data files and sample tables for interactomics, and proteomics workflows.